Wizehire now integrates with RUN Powered by ADP® and ADP Workforce Now®.

 • Ensures legal compliance: A well-structured compensation philosophy that aligns with legal requirements reduces the risk of legal issues and costly violations.

 Any growing business should have a formal compensation philosophy.
 But we would be remiss if we didn’t share the challenges and potential drawbacks.
-However, with precise planning and communication, you can avoid most cons.
+With precise planning and communication, most cons can be avoided.

 Cons